Skip to main content

 • “Overall levels were relatively bug-free and nicely designed.”

-• “It was tight, not buggy, and the most HL2-like of all the mods I'd tried.”
+• “It was tight, not buggy, and the most Half-Life 2-like of all the mods I'd tried.”

-• “I can't... with the constant FPS drops and freezes, it literally makes the game impossible to play.”
+• “I can't deal with the constant FPS drops and freezes; it literally makes the game impossible to play.”

 • humor

-The humor in the game is a mixed bag, with many players appreciating the quirky mechanics, funny weapons, and amusing gameplay elements, such as carrying a gnome through a scary environment.
-However, some found certain aspects unfunny and unpleasant, particularly during specific fights.
-Overall, the game offers a blend of visual humor and comedic moments, though opinions on its effectiveness vary.
+The humor in the game is a mixed bag, with many players enjoying the quirky mechanics and funny weaponry, such as a gun that launches objects humorously and amusing scenarios like carrying a gnome through a zombie-infested map.
+However, some found certain aspects unfunny and frustrating, particularly during specific fights.
+Overall, while there are moments of visual and situational humor, opinions vary on its effectiveness and consistency.

-• “Carrying a gnome through half of the map of a kinda scary zombie/alien game was actually quite funny.”
+• “Carrying a gnome through half of the map of a kind of scary zombie/alien game was actually quite funny.”

 • “Very unfunny and unpleasant, especially the second and last of those two fights.”